DEFNA/defna.org/_posts/2023-06-17-call-for-venue-proposal-2024.md

 	  * Thursday Sprints - 30
 	  * Friday Sprints - 15

-	* The block should include the guaranteed ability to add 20% more rooms for any given night if needed without moving to an overflow hotel.
 	* Concessions policy (comp room nights per actualized room nights)
 	* A sample contract showing the terms of booking the block of rooms.
-Again, do not sign any contracts.
+Do not sign any contracts.
 DEFNA will handle the business side of things.
 We just need to see the terms the hotel proposes for the group block.

 5. Provide estimates on costs associated with flights, accommodation, meals, ground transportation, etc. for an overview of the total cost for attendees.